techie-yash/work-sample/README.md

 ## Code Information:

-- As i have already said this is a laravel code which is work as three workflow sturucture like Model, View, Controller.
+- It describe three workflow sturucture like Model, View, Controller.
 - In this project user create a car listing where he can view, delete, update all details or listing.

 # Model: